-2025 Asia SEEG - The Course
+2025 Asian SEEG Course

 From the surface to the depth

-Join us in October 2025 for our second edition of our Asia SEEG course in Bangkok, Thailand.
+Join us in October 2025 for our second edition of our Asian SEEG course in Bangkok, Thailand.
 After a successful event in 2024, we are thrilled to launch registrations for a second promising event.

 Led by world-renowned experts in SEEG, this immersive course places a special emphasis on Phase I evaluation—the crucial first step in identifying candidates for SEEG and shaping the trajectory of epilepsy surgery.
 You’ll explore how detailed analysis of non-invasive data, including semiology, video-EEG, imaging, and functional mapping, forms the backbone of successful invasive investigation.